 To become a School Forest, your application must include a copy of the School Board Resolution designating the site as a School Forest.
 Writing and submitting a proposal to the School Board is an important and necessary step.
 If your school is a charter or private school, submit a resolution from your governing body (parish council, board of directors, etc.) with the application.

-Before you request a school board resolution you must have a description of the land approved by School Forest staff and the property must be owned by the school district, or a joint powers agreement should be in place with the land owner.
+Before you request a school board resolution, you must describe the land approved by School Forest staff, and the school district must own the property, or a joint powers agreement should be in place with the landowner.